PFG-2 Cheng Kung-class [Perry] Frigate

 It was responding to a report in the Liberty Times saying that the ships will be delivered to Taiwan's Navy next year at a total price of NT$600 million (US$20 million).
 The paper said that Taiwan wants to replace its fleet of eight U.S.-made Knox-class frigates built in the 1960s.

 The United States has eight Perry-class vessels, currently deployed by the U.S. Coast Guard, that are slated for decommissioning in fiscal 2013.
 Taiwan managed to secure only two of them, with the rest going to other U.S. allies, the paper said.
 The 4,100-ton frigates will take over part of the anti-submarine mission currently shouldered by the Knox-class fleet deployed along Taiwan's eastern coast.

 It will mark Taiwan's first acquisition of the Perry-class frigate from the United States, although eight were built under U.S. authorization in Taiwan.
 Called the Cheng Kung-class, the ships were deployed by the ROC Navy between 1993 and 2004.

 The first two Oliver Hazard Perry-class frigates purchased by Taiwan from the United States were expected to be delivered in 2015, Navy Chief of Staff Kao Tien-chung said 21 November 2013.
 The two warships, which cost NT$5.2 billion, will replace two Knox-class frigates that are in the worst condition in the entire fleet, Kao said during a hearing of the Legislative Yuan's Foreign and National Defense Committee.
 The ships are part of an order of four Perry-class frigates that the U.S. government has agreed to sell Taiwan, he said.
-On Wednesday, the U.S. House Committee on Foreign Affairs unanimously agreed to introduce legislation that would authorize the sale of the four frigates, namely the USS Taylor (FFG-50), USS Gary (FFG-51), USS Carr (FFG-52) and USS Elrod (FFG-55), to Taiwan.
+The U.S. House Committee on Foreign Affairs unanimously agreed to introduce legislation that would authorize the sale of the four frigates, namely the USS Taylor (FFG-50), USS Gary (FFG-51), USS Carr (FFG-52) and USS Elrod (FFG-55), to Taiwan.